d1zzy/pvpgn/README.md

 * add ODBC support for CMake
 * add latest versioncheck.conf
 * skip_versioncheck, allow_bad_version are enabled by default in bnetd.conf - for easy start
+* source code is formatted for better reading
+* unused files are removed, only pvpgn source here

 Build source code
 --